BC-BBO--Baseball Preview, ADVISORY

 This advisory will be updated.

-— Previews on all NL teams move March 19.
+_ Previews on NL teams moved March 19.

 PORT ST. LUCIE, Fla. _ For years, the NL East has been soft as a bunt single.
 Not anymore.
 Even before Bryce Harper decided to stay inside the division, four of the five teams spent this offseason swinging for the fences.
 By Baseball Writer Mike Fitzpatrick.
 SENT: 1,000 words, photos.

 SURPRISE, Ariz. _ Bubba Starling was a first-round pick.
 Kyle Zimmer, too.
 But both of the once-touted prospects have struggled through injuries and ineffectiveness, cast off by the Kansas City Royals only to be brought back one more time.
 It’s hard to give up on top draft picks because there’s always that underlying feeling that they are oh-so close to getting things right.
 And in the case of Starling and Zimmer, they might finally make good on what the Royals thought all along.
 By Dave Skretta.
-UPCOMING: 800 words, photos by 7 p.m.
+SENT: 800 words, photos.